dask/dask/docs/source/dataframe-joins.rst

 to perform joins on the index.
 For Dask DataFrames these keyword options hold special significance if the index has known divisions (see :ref:`dataframe-design-partitions`).
-In this case the dataframe partitions are aligned along these divisions (which is generally fast) and then an embarrassingly parallel Pandas join happens across partition pairs.
+In this case the DataFrame partitions are aligned along these divisions (which is generally fast) and then an embarrassingly parallel Pandas join happens across partition pairs.
 This is generally relatively fast.